Etta James: 1960–1978: Chess and Warner Bros. years

-In 1975, James opened up for comedian Richard Pryor at the Shubert Theatre in Los Angeles.
+In 1975, James opened for comedian Richard Pryor at the Shubert Theatre in Los Angeles.

 James continued to record for Chess (now owned by All Platinum Records), releasing one more album in 1976, Etta Is Betta Than Evvah!
 Her 1978 album Deep in the Night, produced by Jerry Wexler for Warner Bros., incorporated more rock-based music in her repertoire.
 That same year, James was the opening act for the Rolling Stones and performed at the Montreux Jazz Festival.
 Following this brief success, however, she left Chess Records and did not record for another ten years while she struggled with drug addiction and alcoholism.